Social Media Spell-casting 101 with Sabrina the Digital Witch: Social Media Marketing with a Bewitching Strategy to creating Business Magic

 You need to locate and record all your social media profiles – you know, the ones you started but have since abandoned, the ones you’ve forgotten the login details for, and your personal accounts too (because privacy really doesn’t exist in the digital world).

 Check for consistency across all profiles – this means using the same imagery, keywords, language, and URLs.
-For example, you want to be using the same logo and brand color on every social media profile so it’s clearly identifiable as belonging to your business.
+For example, you want to be using the same logo and brand colour on every social media profile so it’s clearly identifiable as belonging to your business.

 Record current performance – what’s been working, what hasn’t and which channel seems to be working best for you so far.